dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 Courses are usually laid out on a model of increasing structured differentiation.
 First, a general theory regarding some subject matter is presented in the introductory lectures.
 Then, this general theoretical framework is applied to specific categories or instances of the subject matter in the rest of the course.
 Finally, in the concluding lectures, this general theory is summarized with its limitations and potentials pointed out.
 But this structural approach to course presentation often fails to grasp the student's interest because it does not specifically concern itself with what the student finds interesting.
 As in the case of theory construction, too much concern with the inner processes of the subject matter and too little concern with the audience's evolving view of the subject matter will alienate the one from the other.

 A phenomenological-ontological approach to course presentation, however, would overcome this deficiency of the structural approach, for it would be concerned at all times with the evolution of the student's assumptions about the subject matter.
 With this approach, a course would begin by articulating the student's common-sense assumptions about the subject matter, would continue by refuting these lazy assumptions and replacing them with expert propositions, and would conclude by rapidly recapitulating, and thus manifesting for the student, the process by which his original naïve view of the subject matter was transformed into a new sophisticated view of the subject matter.
 Such a course demands from the teacher not merely a knowledge of the goal to which he wants to draw his students, but also a knowledge of their starting point—where his students were originally ‘at'.
-Any course whose on-going development parallels the natural progression of

-the student's mind from start to finish should have no difficulty in eliciting and sustaining their interest.
+Any course whose on-going development parallels the natural progression of the student's mind from start to finish should have no difficulty in eliciting and sustaining their interest.

 The curriculum as a whole should also be synchronized with the mental development of the student.
 The fact that little attention is paid to the evolving assumptions of students in most curricula today is responsible for the fact that students often feel their education lacks ‘relevance'.
 Since naive student assumptions about a subject matter are most ignored at the introductory level, beginning students are particularly prone to finding Introductory Courses (and Texts) dull.
 If a person's interest is aroused only when he encounters something unexpected, then he will necessarily find an Introductory Course to be dull insofar as it does not deny his expectations.
 Perhaps the only unexpected feature of most Introductory Courses, their only redeeming feature which arouses what little interest the student has, is their denial of his assumption that some complex subject matter, like social life, is unordered.
 Unfortunately, the particular kind of order which most Introductory Courses impose on their subject matter consists merely of the ‘Classic Statements' of the field.
 Although these Classic Statements had interested previous generations of experts because they had denied their assumptions, these Classic Statements will fail to arouse present student interest insofar as students today do not hold the same assumptions about the subject matter as did the experts of the previous generations.

 Nevertheless, Introductory Courses (and Texts) do perform an indispensable function in the curriculum of the discipline as a whole, for they set up the pre-conditions necessary for students to find Advanced Courses (and Texts) interesting.
 Introductory Courses engender those expectations about the subject matter which the propositions put forth in Advanced Courses are specifically designed to deny.
 Since the dialectical process of the interesting can occur only after specific assumptions about a subject have been formed, students usually find Advanced Courses to be more interesting than Introductory Courses.
 This is not to say that Introductory Courses—even if they must be less interesting than Advanced Courses—must be as uninteresting as they often are.
 They could be made more interesting to the beginning student if they attempted to show him in detail how the Classic Statements of the discipline actually do refute many of the assumptions about the subject matter which he has acquired merely by being socialized into the commonsense world of the outside society in which he grew up.

 Very recently, in some parts of the academy, there has been a reaction against excessive concentration on the sophisticated propositions of experts.
 But this reaction seems to be turning into an excessive concentration on the naive assumptions of students.
 Both extremes are to be avoided if student interest is to be maintained.
-In the past, student interest in a subject was

-often inhibited by too much attention to the latest conclusions of experts and too little attention to the original assumptions of students.
+In the past, student interest in a subject was often inhibited by too much attention to the latest conclusions of experts and too little attention to the original assumptions of students.
 In the future, it looks as though student interest in a subject may be inhibited by too much attention to the original assumptions of students and too little attention to the latest conclusions of experts.
 Students will then be bored with having their naive views left undisturbed as they were with having their naive views ignored.
 In either case, that transcendence of original assumptions which is intrinsic to the interesting does not occur.
 What is needed is a pedagogical approach which takes into account both the student's naive view of the subject matter as its beginning and the expert's sophisticated view of the subject matter as its end, and methodically leads the student from one to the other.
 Only in this way will the term ‘academic' cease to be synonymous with ‘irrelevant'.

 #### 7. The systematization of the interesting?

 In trying to construct The Index of the Interesting, I had hoped to make it as systematic as possible.
 However, as I proceeded in this attempt, I discovered ---to my dismay—that the more systematic I tried to make it, the less interesting it became.
 Rather than continue to spin out my system at the increasing cost of decreasing interest, I decided that my dilemma itself might serve as the basis for some reflections on the relation between the interesting and the systematic.

 At this critical point, I was proceeding in the following way.
 From my file of interesting propositions, I had taken one which I had not previously classified: ‘Robert Merton's assertion in "Puritanism, Pietism, and Science" at the time he wrote to have developed from two completely different psycho-value complexes, in fact developed from the same psycho-value complex'.
 From this, I induced its logical category—(xiii).
 Evolution—and its general type—(xiii)a ‘What seem to be phenomena that evolved out of completely different sources are in reality phenomena that evolved out of the same source'.
 According to my procedure for systematically elaborating my thesis—which had worked well enough in previous cases—the logical opposite of a general type of interesting proposition should also be a general type of interesting proposition.
 But here the trouble started.
 I could find no concrete example of supposedly interesting Type (xiii)b Propositions: ‘What seem to be phenomena that evolved out of the same source are in reality phenomena that evolved out of completely different sources'.
 I found myself attempting to ‘force' several recalcitrant social theories into this mould.
-Noting that the results were uninspired and plainly artificial, I eventually gave up and decided not to extend my thesis into this new category at all.

----

-Copyright (c) 2002 ProQuest Information and Learning Company

-Copyright (c) Sage Publications, Inc.

-That's Interesting!
-341

-even though I was certain there was a good example of Type (xviii)b Propositions somewhere and even though I hated to lose my Merton example of Type (viii)a Propositions which was such an excellent illustration of the hermeneutical power of my thesis.
+Noting that the results were uninspired and plainly artificial, I eventually gave up and decided not to extend my thesis into this new category at all, even though I was certain there was a good example of Type (xviii)b Propositions somewhere and even though I hated to lose my Merton example of Type (viii)a Propositions which was such an excellent illustration of the hermeneutical power of my thesis.

 Let me try to abstract from my particular difficulty the general difficulty which all theorists must confront when they try to be both interesting and systematic.
 I will take the simplest case.
 A theorist makes an interesting assertion about phenomenon (a).
 His assertion is interesting because it counters his audience's previous belief about phenomenon (a).
 He discovers his assertion is also interesting in regard to phenomenon (b) because it also counters his audience's previous belief about phenomenon (b).
 But then he finds that the two phenomena with which he has been concerned—phenomenon (a) and phenomenon (b)—have a logical relationship which, through its own internal process, engenders a third phenomenon (c) and a fourth phenomenon (d).